litera/jquery-scrollintoview/README.markdown

 });
 ```

-How does this plugin solve the user experience problem
+How does this plugin solve the user experience issue
 --
 This plugin scrolls a particular element into view similar to browser built-in functionality (DOM's `scrollIntoView()` function), but works differently (and arguably more user friendly):